gohugoio/hugoDocs/content/en/host-and-deploy/host-on-sourcehut-pages.md

 ## BaseURL

-The [`baseURL`][] in your site configuration must reflect the full URL provided by SourceHut Pages if you are using the default address (e.g. `https://<YourUsername>.srht.site/`).
+The [`baseURL`][] in your project configuration must reflect the full URL provided by SourceHut Pages if you are using the default address (e.g. `https://<YourUsername>.srht.site/`).
 If you want to use another domain, check the [custom domain section][] of the official documentation.

 [`baseURL`]: /configuration/all/#baseurl
 [custom domain section]: https://srht.site/custom-domains